antononcube/ConversationalAgents/Projects/DataScienceSalon-Miami-Nov-2018-Workshop/README.md

    - "Personal banking data obfuscation"

-     - *Should be interesting to data analysts.*
+     - *Should be of interest to data analysts.*

    - "Regression workflows"